 SALARY RANGE $10 – $14 per hour

-- Salary is based on a number of factors: 1) Educational background 2) Years of experience 3) Child care, etc. Final salary is negotiable.
+- Salary is based on several factors: 1) Educational background, 2) Years of experience, 3) Child care, etc. The final salary is negotiable.